Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 intends to save will hear it.
 "Many are called, but few are chosen".

-to become saved.
-At some point in their life they will hear the Gospel of God's
+predestined to become saved.
+At some point in their life they will hear the

 justified: and whom He justified, them He also glorified.